peterbraden/peterbraden/readme.md

 looking at my [resume](https://peterbraden.co.uk/resume), or reading more [about me](https://peterbraden.co.uk/about) on my website.

+**I am currently available for [contract work](https://braden.ch/index.html) - please reach out if you would benefit from my expertise!**

 If you're interested in the tools that a dinosaur like myself uses, then my [dotfiles repo](https://github.com/peterbraden/dotfiles) is likely of interest.